rsalmei/alive-progress/README.md

 If you don't, the bar enters in **unknown mode**, the one used for unbounded tasks.
 In this mode, the whole progress bar is animated, as it's not possible to determine the progress, and therefore the ETA.
 But you still get the count and throughput widgets as usual.
 <br>The cool spinner is still present here alongside the progress bar, both running their animations concurrently and independently of each other, rendering a unique show in your terminal! 😜

-So, definite and unknown modes both use internally a **counter** to maintain progress.
-This is the source value from which all widgets are derived.
+Both definite and unknown modes use internally a **counter** to maintain progress.
+This is the source value which all widgets are derived from.

 ### Manual: Percentages

-On the other hand, **manual mode** uses internally a **percentage** to maintain progress.
+On the other hand, the **manual mode** uses internally a **percentage** to maintain progress.
 This enables you to get complete control of the bar position!
-It's usually used to monitor processes that only feed you the percentage of completion, or to generate some kind of special effect.
+It's usually used to monitor processes that only feed you the percentage of completion, or to generate some kind of special effects.

 To use it, just include a `manual=True` argument into `alive_bar` (or `config_handler`), and you get to send any percentage to the `bar()` handler!
 For example, to set it to 15%, just call `bar(0.15)` — which is 15 / 100.

 You can also use `total` here!
-If you do provide it, the `bar` will infer an internal _counter_, and thus will be able to offer you the same count, throughput, and ETA widgets!
+If you do provide it, `alive-progress` will infer an internal _counter_ by itself, and thus will be able to offer you the same count, throughput, and ETA widgets!
-<br>If you don't, you'll at least get rough versions of the throughput and ETA widgets!
-The throughput will use "%/s" (percent per second), and the ETA will be until 1 (100%).
-Both are very inaccurate but are better than nothing.
+<br>If you don't, you'll at least get rough versions of the throughput and ETA widgets.
+The throughput will use "%/s" (percent per second), and the ETA will be til 1.0 (100%).
+Both are very inaccurate but better than nothing.

-> You can call `bar` in manual mode as frequently as you want!
+You can call `bar` in manual mode as frequently as you want!
 The refresh rate will still be asynchronously computed as usual, according to the current progress and the elapsed time, so you won't ever spam the terminal with more updates than it can handle.

 ### Summary of Modes